Shop now & save up to 80% on medication

 Basaglar Side Effects at a Glance

-Common Basaglar side effects can be grouped by what causes them.
-Some come from the glucose-lowering effect of insulin.
-Others come from injection technique, skin response, or individual sensitivity to insulin glargine.
+The side effects of long-acting insulin usually fall into a few patterns.
+Some come from the glucose-lowering action of insulin.
+Others relate to injection technique, skin tissue changes, fluid balance, or individual sensitivity to insulin glargine.

-Low blood sugarShaking, sweating, hunger, fast heartbeat, dizziness, headache, confusion, or weaknessSevere lows can cause loss of consciousness or seizures and need urgent care.
+Low blood sugarShaking, sweating, hunger, fast heartbeat, dizziness, headache, confusion, or weaknessSevere lows can cause seizures, loss of consciousness, or injury.

-Low potassiumMuscle weakness, cramps, abnormal heartbeat, or unusual fatigueInsulin can shift potassium into cells, which may matter for some higher-risk people.
+Low potassiumMuscle weakness, cramps, abnormal heartbeat, or unusual fatigueSome people need closer monitoring because insulin can shift potassium into cells.

-The table cannot tell you whether a symptom is caused by Basaglar.
-It can help you decide what to document and what to raise with a clinician.
+This table cannot prove that a symptom came from Basaglar insulin.
+It can help you decide what to record and when to seek help.

-Low Blood Sugar Is the Risk to Plan Around
+Low Blood Sugar Is the Side Effect to Plan Around

-If you use glucose readings in different units, a simple converter can reduce confusion between mg/dL and mmol/L. It only converts units; it does not interpret results or replace your diabetes care plan.
+If you use readings in different units, a simple converter can reduce confusion between mg/dL and mmol/L. It only converts units and does not interpret results or replace your care plan.

 Research & Education Tool